Below is a list of institutes and labs where we conduct research.

 DCRI and its staff provide the specialized facilities, training, and staff support that is necessary for our clinical research studies.
 The DCRI is the primary site for a number of prominent multi-center trials.

-DFC is among the most highly respected treatment centers in the world for individuals who are overweight or obese.
+This Center is among the most highly respected treatment centers in the world for individuals who are overweight or obese.
 Members from our division conduct research in conjunction with members and other staff members of the center.

-The Center offers support and collaboration for our researchers to examine the genomic signatures of certain endocrine diseases.
+This program offers support and collaboration for our researchers to examine the genomic signatures of certain endocrine diseases.

 GCB is an interdisciplinary center where faculty from across Duke’s campus collaborate to study complex problems in genomic and computational biology, train researchers, and develop genomic technologies.